vmuriart/esantorella.github.io/projects.md

 <ul>
 <li> <a href="http://github.com/esantorella/tva">teacher value-added</a> implements the value-added algorithm described in Thomas Kane and Doug Staiger's <a href = "http://www.nber.org/papers/w14607">Estimating Teacher Impacts on Student Achievement: An Experimental Evaluation</a>.
 I incorporate a modification from Chetty, Friedman, and Rockoff's <a href ="http://www.rajchetty.com/chettyfiles/w19424.pdf">Measuring the Impacts of Teachers II: Teacher Value-Added and Student Outcomes in Adulthood</a>: when residualizing outcomes, the coefficients on covariates are estimated using within-teacher variation.
 </li>
 <li> <a href="http://github.com/esantorella/hdfe">hdfe</a> runs regressions with high-dimensional fixed effects.
-At this point, it's not faster than creating a lot of dummies and solving x \ y by brute force.
-I probably shouldn't even have it on here, but I didn't want to have to call this page "Project."
+The 'brute force' option currently appears to be fastest.
+The 'alternating projections' option also works and should eventually be faster.
+It implements the "method of alternating projections" used in Simen Gaure's R package [lfe](https://cran.r-project.org/web/packages/lfe/lfe.pdf).
 </li>
 </ul>